sufyanAbbasi/dictrie/README.md

 # Dictrie

+> Note: this is Python 2.7 compatible, not Python 3 (for now)

 ## Trie Overview

 A ***trie*** is a search tree that optimizes word dictionary traversal by organizing words in a tree, character by character.